wsntxxn/TextToAudioGrounding/README.md

 WSTAG uses audio captioning data for training.
 The format of training data is the same as *AudioGrounding*, with the only difference that there is no `segments` in `phrase_item`.
 You can convert the original captioning data into this format by yourself.
+The phrase parsing rules are provided [here](utils/data/phrase_parser.py).
+The waveform packing and vocabulary preparation process is also the same as in the baseline.

 #### Sentence-level WSTAG
 * `TRAIN_SCRIPT`: [run_weak_sentence.py](python_scripts/training/run_weak_sentence.py)